How many C-sections can women safely have?

 Women who have multiple repeat cesarean deliveries are at increased risk of:

 - Problems with the placenta.
 The more C-sections you've had, the greater is your risk of developing problems with the placenta — such as the placenta implanting too deeply into the uterine wall (placenta accreta) or the placenta partially or completely covering the opening of the cervix (placenta previa).
-If you've had a prior C-section, your health care provider might recommend an ultrasound to determine the location of your placenta during subsequent pregnancies.
+Both conditions increase the risk of premature birth, excessive bleeding, and the need for blood transfusion and the surgical removal of the uterus (hysterectomy).

 Yvonne Butler Tobah, M.D.

 See more Expert Answers

 - Berghella V. Repeat cesarean delivery. https://www.uptodate.com/contents/search.
 Accessed Feb.
 17, 2020.